 With the initial announcement earlier this year, Disney+ confirmed it is set to launch in the US on 12 November, 2019, for US$6.99 a month.
 This is cheaper than Netflix’s US pricing (which is US$9 for the cheapest plan), so it’s clear that it’s a big move for Disney to launch a truly competitive video streaming service to rival Netflix.
 In the US, customers will also have access to a special bundle with Disney+, ESPN+ and Hulu for US$12.99 per month.

 As part of the global roll out, Australia has been named as one of the lucky four countries outside of the US to receive access to the Disney+ platform in November, 2019.
-Australia will get access to Disney+ on November 19, 2019, and it will cost AU$8.99 per month.
+Australia will get access to Disney+ on November 19, 2019, and it will cost AU$8.99 per month (or $89.99 for a year, which works out to be around $7.49 per month).
 This is a couple of dollars cheaper than the basic plans for both Stan and Netflix.
 Disney Plus will also launch in Canada and the Netherlands on 12 November, and in New Zealand on 19 November, rolling out to more countries in the following two years.
 It’s also worth noting that at this point the monthly price is the only subscription on offer, rather than the tiered subscription format that other platforms, like Netflix and Stan follow.
 This means that at the time of launch, the $8.99 AUD monthly price is all you will need to pay for full access to Disney+.

 What will I get with a Disney+ subscription?

 While more news about Disney Plus is still trickling through, we have more details about what you can expect with your Disney+ subscription.
 It should be noted that these details are confirmed for subscribers with access on 12 November, but its likely we will receive similar, if not identical, features in Australia.
 For your monthly subscription price, you’ll get: